-Key Messages Strategies Ensure high-quality full & hybrid e-Learning Leverage existing human capital (School-based Coaches, District Coaches, ESPs, Distance Learning staff, BECON, etc.) to provide high-quality exemplary lessons to different sub-group populations and build systemic capacity Identified software/programs to support teaching and learning; What available programs and technology will be supported moving forward?
-Include production and distribution of pre-recorded lessons available on demand Pedagogy and class management for eLearning Increased organization to CANVAS courses Increased resources in CANVAS "shells" Protocols for whole group, small group, and individual High Quality Modeling in the training with ESE, ELL and Cluster teachers Leading at a Distance workshop for Administrators Identify teachers that can run PLCs at their schools for continued support for eLearning Teach and re-teach situation Curate ready made videos e.g. Khan Academy, CK-12 curriculum, Teacher Tube.
+Key Messages Strategies Ensure high-quality full & hybrid eLearning Ensure live interaction between teachers and students and students and students occurs on a daily basis Leverage existing human capital (School-based Coaches, District Coaches, ESPs, Distance Learning staff, BECON, etc.) to provide high-quality exemplary lessons to different sub-group populations and build systemic capacity Identified software/programs to support teaching and learning; What available programs and technology will be supported moving forward?
+Include production and distribution of pre-recorded lessons available on demand Pedagogy and class management for eLearning Increased organization to Canvas courses Increased resources in Canvas "shells" Protocols for whole group, small group, and individual High Quality Modeling in the training with ESE, ELL and Cluster teachers Leading at a Distance workshop for Administrators Identify teachers that can run PLCs at their schools for continued support for eLearning Teach and re-teach situation Curate ready made videos e.g. Khan Academy, CK-12 curriculum, Teacher Tube.
 Create videos by master teachers in the District to be used in a flipped/virtual classroom